 - Center for Disease Control and Prevention

-The research community is waking up to the risks and hope you stay tuned to the EBMWF so we can take this information and aid those we reach.
-We are just establishing ourselves and open to collaborating with other like minded people and organizations for the sake of better mental health for all.
+The research community is waking up to the risks and hopes you stay tuned to the EBMWF so we can take this information and aid those we reach.
+We are just establishing ourselves and open to collaborating with other like-minded people and organizations for the sake of better mental health for all.